A Living Will is a document, which expresses your wishes on how you want to be treated and cared for in certain circumstances.

 This would only be relevant should there ever come a time where you are unable to communicate your own decisions.

-A Living Will, which must be signed whilst you are mentally competent.
+A Living Will must be signed whilst you are mentally competent.
 Unlike a traditional Will, it does not deal with your assets.